SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Abstract

 \section{Abstract}

-Distributed Sparse Matrix-Matrix Multiplication (SpMM) is a fundamental operation in numerous high-performance computing and deep learning applications.
-The major performance bottleneck in distributed SpMM lies in the substantial communication overhead, which limits both performance and scalability.
-In this paper, we identify and analyze sources of inefficient communication in existing distributed SpMM implementations at two levels and address these inefficiencies by proposing: (1) a fine-grained, sparsity-aware communication strategy that reduces communication overhead by exploiting the sparsity pattern of the sparse matrix, and (2) a hierarchical communication strategy that integrates the sparsity-aware strategy with the common two-tier network architectures in GPU-accelerated systems, to reduce redundant communication across slow network links.
+Distributed Sparse Matrix-Matrix Multiplication (SpMM) is a fundamental operation in high-performance computing and deep learning applications.
+The major performance bottleneck in distributed SpMM lies in substantial communication overhead, which limits both performance and scalability.
+In this paper, we identify two key sources of communication inefficiency in distributed SpMM: redundant data transfer due to sparsity unawareness, and suboptimal utilization of hierarchical network topology.
+To address these, we propose (1) a fine-grained, sparsity-aware communication strategy that reduces communication overhead by exploiting the sparsity pattern of the sparse matrix, and (2) a hierarchical communication strategy that maps the sparsity-aware strategy onto two-tier GPU network architectures, minimizing redundant data movement across slower inter-node links.
 We implement these optimizations in a comprehensive distributed SpMM framework, \method{}.
-Extensive evaluations on real-world datasets show that our framework demonstrates strong scalability up to 128 GPUs, achieving geometric mean speedups of 221.5$\times$, 56.0$\times$, 23.4$\times$, and 8.8$\times$ over four state-of-the-art baselines (CAGNET, SPA, BCL, and CoLa, respectively) at this scale.
+Extensive evaluations on real-world datasets show that \method{} demonstrates strong scalability up to 128 GPUs, achieving geometric mean speedups of 221.5$\times$, 56.0$\times$, 23.4$\times$, and 8.8$\times$ in SpMM over four state-of-the-art baselines (CAGNET, SPA, BCL, and CoLa, respectively) at this scale.